CIL Collection & Spending

 After this, both Councils' CIL Position Statements became obsolete.
 They have been removed from the website.

 Mid Suffolk Infrastructure Funding Statement

-The following guidance note provides clarity around the changes, especially about the interaction between Section 106 (s106) Obligations and CIL.
+The following guidance note provides clarity around the changes, especially about the interaction between S106 obligations and CIL.

 CIL will be spent by the Councils on infrastructure projects anywhere within or outside the districts, to support development within the districts.